 So, one evening I got to watch the movie….scratch that….documentary, called “The True Cost”.
 To cut a long story short, it’s about producing (fast) fashion and the effect it has on the environment and people.

 Now, some of you might know that I studied fashion design.
 Yep, I am officially a fashion designer, even though I am not currently working as one.
 But thinking back to fashion college, how fashion is made, where it’s made and all those little details have never been mentioned.
 I can do an entire clothing line from planning to sketching to making patterns to sewing the item to selling it, but how it’s done “in the real world” is usually not a topic covered during classes.
+And therefore, neither is the true cost of fashion.

 It’s also not a topic covered during everyday conversations people (fashion student or not) have.
 Or did you ever truly talk about how the sweater you just bought at H&M has been made ?